alexander-merz/portfolio/public/markdown/projects/studysmarter/studysmarter.en.md

 I learned a lot contributing to a substantial codebase and collaborating in an international product team.
 As a member of the Growth team, focused on user conversion and reactivation, I work closely with Product Management, Designers, Quality Assurance and my fellow 3 to 4 developing peers.
 I have been instrumental in developing and maintaining features like Authentication, Onboarding, Contextual Tutorials and a notification-based study plan.
-Lately, Wordpress Engineers and I were working on a seemless sign-up and conversion experience for our millions of monthly website visitors.
+Lately, our Wordpress Engineers and I were working on a seemless sign-up and conversion experience for our millions of monthly website visitors.